 Ad Revenue on YouTube

 The adverts on YouTube videos are all controlled by Google.
 Google gets paid by companies to show adverts on their videos.

 YouTube keeps 45% of the revenue and gives the creators of the videos 55%.

-I can decide if I want a certain type of ad to not show up, for example, mid-roll ads, but this has to be changed in the settings on each video.
+I can decide if I want a certain type of ad to not show up – for example, I can stop Ads in the middle of my videos – but this has to be changed in the settings on each individual video.

-My YouTube Tech Specifications (affiliate links)
+My YouTube Tech Specifications (Affiliate links)